MaxraySavage/Hugo-Blog/content/posts/PEMDAS-from-scratch.md

 }
 ```

-And this will work for any expressions that don't contain parentheses!
 ## Adding Parentheses
-Parentheses are a little bit tricker than everything else.
-However, they are a great opportunity to work on recursive problem solving.
+To me, dealing with parentheses felt little bit tricker than everything else.
+I did feel like they were a great opportunity to work on recursive problem solving.
 What we can do is, check to see if our expression has parentheses.
-If it does, we can take whatever is in the parentheses and call solveExpression on whatever lies between the parentheses.
+If it does, we can take whatever is within the parentheses and call `evaluateExpression` on whatever lies between the parentheses.
 As these subcalls happen, they will eventually get to an expression that has no parentheses, solve that one, and then recurse out of there.
 So what does this look like?
 Something like this:

-### Building out another loop
 ```javascript
 function evaluateExpression(expressionArray) {
   const expression = [...expressionArray];